CharlieSuarezRobles/Charlie_Suarez_Robles-Projects/Projects/Description of projects. README.md

 # **3 Project Series 2023 (The files are called Project 1, 2, & 3)**

-This folder contains three projects I did in my python introductory class.
-In "Project 1," I used the library "csv" to retrive data from a file called zonann_temps.
-In "Project 2,"
+This folder contains three projects I completed in my Python introductory class.

+Project 1: I used the csv library to retrieve data from a file called zonann_temps.

-I used "PIL" to create four filtering functions that could access and filter images; I put all functions together into project() and made them create a new image with distinct filters from the three jpg. images combined.
-In "Project 3," I created a game called "Avoid the X's" using the "Random" class; I implemented eight functions, each for: running the game, running each of the five levels, displaying the instructions, displaying the game board, displaying the lives and the numbers selected in the game board, comparing the numbers you and the computer selected, and displaying the "GG" or the "XX" result on the board.
-For further details, please see each project file.
+Project 2: I used the PIL library to create four image filtering functions.
+These functions could access and filter images.
+I combined them using a function called project() to produce a new image with distinct filters applied to three JPG files.

+Project 3: I created a game called "Avoid the X's" using the random module.
+I implemented eight functions to:

+Run the game

+Run each of the five levels

+Display the instructions

+Display the game board

+Display the lives and selected numbers

+Compare your selected numbers with the computer’s

+Display a "GG" or "XX" result on the board

+Handle gameplay progression

+For further details, please see each individual project file.

 # **Computer Chords 2024 (The file is called PlaySound.c)**